A Sound Correction

 DONG.

-“I do believe you’re calling the village to witness,” he said, and delivered another corrective swat.
+“I do believe you’re calling the village to witness,” he said, and delivered another firm, corrective swat.

 Outside, the peals rang like Judgement Day.
 Ashby remained composed.